 • Vibe: Does the lighting and decor match the price point?

-• Quality: Does the signage suggest a high-end experience or a budget-friendly one?
+• Quality: Does the signage suggest a high-end experience?

 If your exterior design is outdated or messy, you are essentially running a marketing campaign that tells people to “keep walking.”
+For niche venues, such as those requiring Japanese Restaurant Fitouts, the exterior must immediately communicate authenticity through minimalist woodwork or traditional noren curtains.
 Using our 3D Rendering Services, you can visualize exactly how these psychological triggers will work for your brand before construction even begins.

 Key Elements of High-Impact Curb Appeal